 Next enter the information about who will be the Subscription Manager.
 It can be yourself or you can choose someone else.

 Then you add this to your cart.
 You can then choose other Rocket Math products or proceed to checkout to pay.

 We accept PayPal and credit cards.
 We accept Purchase Orders only from schools, only for $60 or more, and we expect that entering the PO number means it has already been approved for payment.

 You then are asked for identifying information including your name and email address.
 That email address is the main identifier of this account and must be used to access the account in the future.
 You use that email address and the password you create to add teachers, renew, upgrade, etc. Don’t forget it!

 WP.3) How do I login to my Worksheet Program subscription?

 Email not working.
-If when you try to set your password, you enter an email address that is not subscribed, you will get the dreaded pink pop-up saying “the information you have entered is incorrect.”
-The pink banner will tell you the username you entered does not exist in the database.
-So if this happens, first make sure you typed it in correctly.
+If when you try to set your password, you enter an email address that is not subscribed, you will get the dreaded pink pop-up saying “ERROR: A user could not be found with this email address.”
+If this happens, first make sure you typed it in correctly.
 Try it again, if you think you’re right.
 [Suggestion: Stop and think about whether you might have subscribed with a different email address than this one.]